 The Hogwarts Legacy common rooms are where you will likely spend a lot of time in the magical game, making friends with other wizards, practicing your spells, and reading up on potions.
 So what is there to know about these cosy areas in Hogwarts School of Witchcraft and Wizardry?
 And could it impact your choice of house?

-We know that each of these rooms have all been meticulously themed around one of the four elements, and this will be reflected in the decor, furniture, and even the music, which is specific to each common room in the open world game.
+Each of these rooms has been meticulously themed around one of the four elements, and this will be reflected in the decor, furniture, and even the music, which is specific to each common room in the open-world game.
 By now, it’s likely that you already know which house you belong to and will import your house and wand to Hogwarts Legacy, but if you aren’t sure where you belong in this RPG game, perhaps this will help you decide.

 Gryffindor common room

 The warmest house area of the four, the Gryffindor common room is resplendent with scarlet and gold.
 You’re never alone here, always accompanied by the dozens of moving paintings adorning the walls.